delphilite/DelphiHookUtils/README.md

     ```

 2. Add the DelphiHookUtils\Source directory to the project or IDE's search path.

+## Installation: Delphinus-Support
+DelphiHookUtils should now be listed in [Delphinus package manager](https://github.com/Memnarch/Delphinus/wiki/Installing-Delphinus).

+Be sure to restart Delphi after installing via Delphinus otherwise the units may not be found in your test projects.

 ## Usage
 For more examples, refer to the ones under the Demos folder in the library.